The Prospective of Blockchain Technology in Insurance Industry

 Though there are many online brokers, people still call insurance brokers to get any policy.
 In addition, in a digital world we still sign paper contracts that indicate that payments and claims are error-prone and even require human-supervision bringing the risk.
 Error-prone in the sense that policies may be misinterpreted, claim process take a lot of time.

 Insurers spend a lot of money only to detect the frauds that people do by claiming the insurance policy fraudulently.
 Paper work is always error-prone and sometimes people do it for their own benefit.
-Current system vs smart contracts system is differentiated below.

 Insurance with Blockchain